NdauwaRafael/simple/README.md

-# simple
+# Simple
-nothing here just a simple repo
+Nothing here just a simple repository for a simple `git clone task`.
+1. `git clone`
+2. `cd simple`
+3. Only a license and readme file
+4. You are done